 Equity Securities.
 The Company's equity securities in portfolio companies for which there is no liquid public market are carried at fair value based on the enterprise value of the portfolio company, which is determined using various factors, including EBITDA (earnings before interest, taxes, depreciation and amortization) and discounted cash flows from operations, less capital expenditures and other pertinent factors, such as recent offers to purchase a portfolio company's securities or other liquidation events.
 The determined fair values are generally discounted to account for restrictions on resale and minority ownership positions.
-In the event market quotations are readily available for the Company's equity securities in public companies, those investments may be valued using the Market Approach (as defined below).
-In cases where the Company receives warrants to purchase equity securities, a market standard Black-Scholes model is utilized.
+In the event market quotations are readily available for the Company's equity securities in public company receives warrants to purchase equity securities, a market standard Black-Scholes model is utilized.